 Being a working mom was never part of the plan for my family.
 When my husband and I decided to have kids, we agreed that I would put my career on hold.
 I wanted to focus solely on our children.
 It was important to both of us.
-And, frankly, I was relieved to be quitting my job (I was working as an attorney at the time and hated it).
+And, frankly, I was relieved to be quitting my job (I was working as an attorney then and hated it).

 7 Tips for Maximizing Time as a Working Mom